Udvar-Hazy Center Smithsonian National Air and Space Museum in Washington, DC (Part 3)

 I visited the Udvar-Hazy Center Smithsonian Museum in May-2016.
 I show the pictures have you taste an atmosphere with interest.
-My hobby is modelling so the ordinary persons may feel some pictures the strange angle.
+My hobby is modeling so the ordinary persons may feel some pictures of the strange angle.
 There are also pictures which were out of the focus.
 The information posted on this page is current as of May 2016.

 Aichi M6A1 Seiran.
 I made this airplane plastic model last year.
 I saw it seriously.